-How to safely dispose of a bad voodoo doll
+How to get rid of a voodoo doll safely

-Notes concerning the responsible disposal of possessed voodoo dolls, even the one you brought from a tourist shop and never got round to smearing with your ex lover’s hair…
+How to get rid of a voodoo doll safely – even the one you brought from a tourist shop and never got round to smearing with your ex lover’s hair…

 So what if you bought it from the French Market in New Orleans during a drunken weekend?
 So what if it is mass produced (in China) and doesn’t contain a strand of Spanish Moss?
 So what if it has a fridge magnet on the back?
 You suspect this voodoo doll has some bad Ju-Ju going on and no one will convince you otherwise.

 It has a nasty habit of rotating on the fridge so that it hangs upside down, antichrist style.
 The white pin has somehow gone missing (yes, yes it should really have seven pins of assorted colours but this was a tourist purchase) leaving only the black pin to glint mischievously.
 You can feel it watching you from the fridge-door, judging every time you eat another chocolate mousse and causing general paranoia to develop, resulting in pesky myoclonic jerks between your waking and sleeping states.

 The offending item obviously needs to go.
 But disposing of a bad voodoo doll is not a matter of simply binning and walking.
 For the safety and peace of mind, of you and anyone else who could come into contact with the doll, caution and responsibility are advised.